acomaviation/aerobid-legal-docs/general_terms_and_conditions.md

 12. **INDEMNITIES TO SURVIVE TERMINATION**

-All indemnities contained within this Terms shall survive the termination of the Agreement, howsoever occurring.
+All indemnities contained within these Terms shall survive the termination of the Agreement, howsoever occurring.

 13. **EMPTY LEG CHARTER SERVICES**